Embonor-CocaCola/hierarchy-airflow/README.md

 GRANT ALL PRIVILEGES ON DATABASE expos_service TO airflow;

--- if you get 'no schema selected' errors, issue the following 2 commands GRANT USAGE ON SCHEMA airflow TO airflow;
+-- if you get 'no schema selected' errors, issue the following 2 commands GRANT USAGE, CREATE ON SCHEMA airflow TO airflow, public;
-GRANT CREATE ON SCHEMA airflow TO airflow;
 -- if you get permission denied to create extension you might need to grant superuser too -- this depends on postgres version.
 As of v13 some extensions are considered safe -- to create from users with CREATE privileges on current DB